 Our research program aims to improve the contributions that research makes to social change processes.
 The program recognizes that contemporary sustainability challenges are complex and require innovative solutions.
 It appreciates that dedicated researchers are experimenting with new ways to design and implement research that is more engaged, pluralistic, and democratic in order to be more effective.
 This creates a great opportunity and a need to analyze and learn from experience.

-Our program has developed a conceptual framework, tools and methods for assessing the quality and effectiveness of change-oriented research.
-By applying this approach to evaluate, analyse and compare a series of completed research projects, we can learn what works and what does not work in specific contexts and generate lessons for researchers, research managers, research funders, and society more generally.
+Our program has developed a conceptual framework, tools, and methods to assess the quality and effectiveness of change-oriented research.
+By applying this approach to evaluate, analyse, and compare a series of completed research projects, we learn what works and what does not work in specific contexts and generate lessons for researchers, research managers, research funders, and society more broadly.

 In our program, we:

-- develop and refine concepts of effective research design and implementation;
+- Develop and refine concepts of effective research design and implementation; and

-- conduct case-studies and comparative analyses of completed research projects.
+- Conduct case studies and comparative analyses of completed research projects and programs.

 From November 4-8, 2024, the next International Transdisciplinarity Conference 2024 (ITD24) will take place in Utrecht.
 Dr. Brian Belcher is a member of the Conference Board.
 For those interested in making a contribution to the conference, the call is now open.
 The deadline for abstract submissions is February 29, 2024.